Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `request_timeout` (Number) request retry timeout in seconds EXCLUDING network roundtrip and read out http response.
 Can also be sourced from the `SNOWFLAKE_REQUEST_TIMEOUT` environment variable.
 - `role` (String) Specifies the role to use by default for accessing Snowflake objects in the client session.
 Can also be sourced from the `SNOWFLAKE_ROLE` environment variable.
 - `session_params` (Map of String, Deprecated) Sets session parameters.
 [Parameters](https://docs.snowflake.com/en/sql-reference/parameters)
+- `tmp_directory_path` (String) Sets temporary directory used by the driver for operations like encrypting, compressing etc. Can also be sourced from the `SNOWFLAKE_TMP_DIRECTORY_PATH` environment variable.
 - `token` (String, Sensitive) Token to use for OAuth and other forms of token based auth.
 Can also be sourced from the `SNOWFLAKE_TOKEN` environment variable.
 - `token_accessor` (Block List, Max: 1) (see [below for nested schema](#nestedblock--token_accessor))
 - `user` (String) Username.
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.